Mouth Cancer Action Month – November

-Mouth cancer action month was set up in 1998 to begin to combat the growing concerns about a significant increase in diagnoses of mouth cancer in the UK.
+Mouth Cancer Action Month was set up in 1998 to begin to combat the growing concerns about a significant increase in diagnoses of mouth cancer in the UK.
 The primary concern was that there seemed to be a lack of general awareness about the signs and symptoms of oral cancer, knowing what to look out for and being confident to report it to a healthcare professional.
-This year, our dental practice in Bolton is doing its part to raise the awareness of mouth cancer.
+This year, our dental practice in Bolton is doing its part to raise awareness of mouth cancer.

 The causes of mouth cancer.